United Response - Cornwall Supported Employment

 We're currently providing support under the Ambitions project .
 This offers training in all aspects of employability to young people aged 15-24 who have a learning difficulty, disability, Asperger's or Autism and who are not in education employment or training (NEET) or who are at risk of NEET.

-For young people 16-24 with an educational healthcare plan (EHCP) we offer Supported internships.
-This will involve training in all aspects of employability, work tasters and work experience in real situations with the aim of progressing you towards paid work.
+For young people 16-24 with an educational healthcare plan (EHCP) we offer a Post 16 Programme of Study & Supported internships.
+These are bespoke programmes designed to help those who want to overcome barriers to entering the world of work.
+They also provide independent living skills such as travel training, money management alongside training in all aspects of employability, work tasters and work experience in real situations with the aim of progressing you towards paid work.

-We are also partners in the National Big Lottery 'Building Better Opportunities' programme for those aged 18+ in both North Cornwall Atlantic to Moor (Newquay up to the Devon Border) and the West under the Who Dares Works covering Penzance to Lands End, Helston, Hayle and St Ives.
+We are also a specialist provider on the National Big Lottery 'Building Better Opportunities' programme for those aged 18+ under the Who Dares Works project covering Penzance to Lands End, Helston, Hayle and St Ives.
 This programme is designed to help people address their barriers (both in their personal life through signposting to the appropriate organisation and in progressing towards being more active in the community and gaining sustainable work.

-We work in partnership with other agencies to deliver these and secure the funding through providers who believe in what we do and want to help individuals with LDD in Cornwall to find work.
+We also work in partnership with provider networks who believe in what we do to secure funding through external agencies to ensure that we can continue to help individuals with LDD in Cornwall to find work.

-Once in work we can apply to Access to Work t ensure sustainability & offer support through people’s personal budgets / direct payments.
+Once in work we can apply to Access to Work to ensure sustainability & offer support through people’s personal budgets / direct payments.

-Eligibility to access our funding depends on where people live and their current status, it is not guaranteed and as such, the numbers of people we can support at any time is dependent on this.
+Eligibility to access our support depends on the funding criteria, where people live and their current status, it is not guaranteed and as such, the numbers of people we can support at any time is dependent on this.

 Who to contact